Children Law Solicitors | Social Services Advice | Howells Solicitors

 • Concerns regarding sexual abuse.

-We will always listen to what our clients say and give advice about how they can provide the best possible evidence to the court.
+When social care become involved with your family it can be a very traumatic and confusing time.
+We will always listen to you and give tailored, straightforward advice about how we can provide the best possible evidence to the court.

-When social services become involved with your family it can be a very traumatic and confusing time.
-If you have been contacted by social services,have been invited to attend a meeting with social services or notified that you must attend court, it is vital that you contact us immediately to obtain legal advice and arrange representation.
+If you have been contacted by social services, have been invited to attend a meeting with a social worker or notified that you must attend court, it is vital that you contact us immediately to obtain legal advice and arrange representation.

 Care Proceedings